mirage/mirage-www/tmpl/blog/introducing-irmin.md

    - and add these two increments to [old]. *)
 ```

-### Conclusion
+### Next steps, how to git at your data

-From a designer point-of-view, having access to the history means it
+From a design perspective, having access to the history makes it easier to
-is easier to design complex data structure with good compositional
+design complex data structures with good compositional properties to use in
-properties, to use in an application using Mirage and Irmin.
-Moreover,
-as we made little assumptions on how the substrate of the low-level
+unikernels.
+Moreover, as we made few assumptions on how the substrate of the
-constructs needs to be implemented, we hope to see the Irmin
+low-level constructs needs to be implemented, the Irmin engine can be be ported
-engine to be ported to a lot of different backends: this is just a
+to many exotic backends such as JavaScript or anywhere else that Mirage OS
-matter of implementing a rather trivial [signature][irmin-AO].
+runs: this is just a matter of implementing a rather trivial
+[signature][irmin-AO].

-From an end-user point of view, this means that the full history of
+From a developer perspective, this means that the full history of operations is
-operations is available to inspect, and that the history model is very
+available to inspect, and that the history model is very similar to the Git
-similar to the Git workflow.
-So similar, in fact, that we've developed
+workflow that is increasingly familiar.
+So similar, in fact, that we've
-a bi-directional mapping between Irmin data structure and the Git
+developed a bidirectional mapping between Irmin data structure and the Git
+format to permit the `git` command-line to interact with.

+The next post in our series will explain what [Dave Scott][dave] has been doing
-format!
-See for instance what [Dave Scott][dave] did with the new version of
+with the new version of the [Xenstore][xenstore] database that powers every Xen host,
-[xenstore][xenstore], booting a Xen VM, where the internal database is
-stored in a prefix-tree Irmin data-structure and exposed as
+where the entire database is stored in a prefix-tree Irmin data-structure and exposed
-a Git repository which is live-updated:
+as a Git repository which is live-updated!
+Here's a sneak preview...

 <center>
 <iframe width="480" height="360" src="//www.youtube-nocookie.com/embed/DSzvFwIVm5s" frameborder="0" allowfullscreen="1"> &nbsp; </iframe>